 Be sure to treat yourself to a tour of the Wesley House here, home to the second largest collection of Louis XVI furniture in the United States.
-Offered every Thursday through Monday from 10 a.m. – 3 p.m. ($4 for adults, $2 for children), this historical tour provides a showing of these rare antiques and an education on what South Walton was like in the pioneer days.
+This historical tour provides a showing of these rare antiques and an education on what South Walton was like in the pioneer days.

 Eden is a truly magical place for a picnic, or a wedding, if one is so inclined.
 You’ll soon see why.

 For official information about Eden Garden State Park, visit floridastateparks.org.